Victorian Mysteries 1: Woman in White

 !
 For those very sensitive to such things, we will end up having to feed this snake... and snakes are not vegetarians by any stretch of the imagination.
 We do not SEE it happen, but we still have to give something to the snake.

-Options include separate sliders for music and sound, plus full-screen, custom cursor, and windowed.
+Options include separate sliders for music and sound, plus full-screen and custom cursor.
 At full-screen the graphics did not look stretched at all, and no black bars on the sides.
-You can choose between Casual and Expert (no sparkles except to indicate HOS
+You can choose between Casual and Expert, and the tutorial is optional.Story:

-The opening scene is semi-long, skippable, and voiced over.
+The opening scene is semi-long, skippable and voiced over.
 It sets the tone of the mystery quite nicely, not to mention the reason WHY we are trying to find our own way into the manor, so I recommend watching it, especially since this game is so rich in story!

-: Story, Family Tree, and Characters.
-The story tab is our basic journal, whilst the other tabs help us keep track of who we meet and how they are related.
+with three tabs: Story, Family Tree and Characters.
+The story tab is our basic journal, whilst the other tabs help us keep track of whom we meet and how they are related.
 Clicking on a picture in the family tree will automatically open the character section with a description of that person.
-The Family Tree section gives us quick links to information, not only to the characters we've met, but also to articles we find during the game.
+The Family Tree section gives us quick links to information, not only to the characters we've met, but also to clues that we find during the game.
 If you look early on, you'll see that surrounding the family tree area are 20 locks.
-As you find articles, they will replace one of the locks, and clicking on the picture will take you to the article so that you can read it.
-We get a LOT of extra story this way, something I really like.
+As you find story-related items, they will replace one of the locks, and clicking on the picture will take you to the article so that you can read it.
+We get a LOT of extra story this way, something I really love.

 Beneath the journal is a Task/Map

 button.
-Clicking on it will, as you probably guessed, show us a list of tasks, as well as a map of the grounds.
-Our current location is indicated, it does not show active areas, and there is no jump-to option.
+Our current location is indicated, it does not show active areas and there is no instant transport.
 HINTS

 There are no instructions for puzzles unless you want them -- Just click on the question mark at the top left of the puzzle pop-up box.
 The mini-games